Best powered subwoofers for 2021

 Tips on choosing the right subwoofer

 There are a few key factors to keep in mind when shopping for a new sub.
 You'll want to consider your room size, where the sub will go, and the size and quality of your other speakers.
-My subwoofer buying guide has detailed tips on how to choose the right sub for your room.

 Connect with us for a personalized recommendation